 Graduates of the Business Administration Program will have acquired knowledge and skills of business and leadership which can be applied to entry level jobs.
 Additionally, graduates of the business program will have the knowledge and skills required to meet the criteria of success for the RVC Student Learning Outcomes.

 Graduates of this program are prepared to assume entry level positions or advance their current position in management, marketing, sales, purchasing, finance, and human relations among other areas.
 In addition, students are encouraged to explore opportunities to transfer and pursue a bachelor degree in Entrepreneurship.
 The Rock Valley College Business Program has several articulation agreements in place which allow students to transfer credit towards a bachelor degree program.
-Please make an appointment with the Business/CIS Associate Dean or Business Academic Chair to discuss appropriate plans of study for transfer options.
+Please make an appointment with an academic advisor, or the Business/CIS Associate Dean or Business Academic Chair to discuss appropriate plans of study for transfer options.

 Graduates will have acquired a broad knowledge and skill of business and an overview of all general business concepts.
 Students who choose this focus will be prepared to work in a variety of business positions.